About The City Sightseeing Panama Bus Tour:

 The City Sightseeing Panama tour features a single, comprehensive route.
-By booking a 24 or 48 hour sightseeing ticket you'll be entitled to unlimited transport between each of its six stops.
-The first is located outside Multicentro Mall in the urban heart of the capital.
+By booking a 24 or 48 hour sightseeing ticket you'll be entitled to unlimited transport between each of its ten stops.
+The first is located on Balboa Boutiques Plaza in the urban heart of the capital.

 While riding the city route you will also get to hop off at Isla Flamenco (accessed via the Amador Causeway), a scenic hotspot featuring two shopping centres, open-air restaurants and marinas packed with yachts and fishing boats.
 Spend some time gazing south across the Gulf of Panama and north towards the white skyscrapers of downtown.
 You could also stroll up the forested slopes of Fort Grant on nearby Isla Perico, rent a bike for a two-wheeled adventure along the causeway, or catch a ferry to Taboga Island from Punta Culebra.

-After departing Isla Flamenco the sightseeing buses embark on a scenic return journey to Multicentro Mall.
-You'll curve around the picturesque colonial district of Casco Viejo, which lies just west across the bay from the new city.
+After departing the Causeway islands the buses embark on a scenic return journey to Balboa Boutiques Plaza.
+You'll curve around the picturesque colonial district of Casco Antiguo, which lies just west across the bay from the new city.